Lu Ann Simms: Career

 Her stardom was short-lived, lasting only a brief eight years, mainly due to a series of personal tragedies.
 In October 1955, Godfrey unexpectedly fired her from his program after she gave birth to her first daughter; Simms was simultaneously dropped from her CBS radio and television contract, after serving only three of the seven years contracted.
 Simms nevertheless remained signed to the CBS subsidiary Columbia Records, honoring the full duration of her separate five-year recording contract.
 Simms' first husband, Loring Buzzell, then became her manager and secured for her a three-year recording contract at Jubilee Records.
 Buzzell, however, died from a sudden heart attack in 1959, a mere three months before the birth of their second daughter, a hardship from which Simms never fully recovered.

-Though Simms never retired, she was only sporadically active afterwards, with each of her appearances perceived by the press and fans as a series of come-backs.
+Though Simms never retired, she was only sporadically active afterward, with each of her appearances perceived by the press and fans as a series of comebacks.
 In late 1959, Simms began managing her late husband Buzzell's music publishing estate, which included the firms Calyork Music, Inc., Colby Music, Ltd. and Hecht-Lancaster & Buzzell Music, Inc., the last of which she initially renamed Hecht & Buzzell Music, Inc. (after the departure of partner Burt Lancaster), and then later, in 1965, Colby Music, Inc.

-Through her father, Al Simms, general manager of American International Records, the record label division of film production company American International Pictures, Simms became affiliated with the beach party film craze of the mid-1960s.
-She was commissioned to record several tunes intended for soundtracks of beach party flicks for American International Pictures, but her tracks were often re-recorded by the stars of the films.
+Through her father, Al Simms, general manager of American International Records, the record-label division of film production company American International Pictures, Simms became affiliated with the beach party film craze of the mid-1960s.
+She was commissioned to record several tunes intended for soundtracks of "beach party" features for American International Pictures, but her tracks were often re-recorded by the stars of the films.
 Some of the music she recorded was ultimately released on 45s by Vee-Jay Records and Wand Records, and appeared on some of the films' soundtrack LPs.
 In the 1970s, she worked as assistant to songwriter and record producer Bob Crewe at Far Out Productions, contributing backing vocals to a handful of folk and disco music concept albums.